• Search

 The design and specifications for the coins are described in article 9 and 10 of the “Regeling Gemeenschappelijk Geldstelsel Curaçao en Sint Maarten.”
 The materials from which the coins are made as well as the weights, dimensions and quantity of these coins shall be determined by the CBCS.

 The cost of designing and producing the Caribbean Guilder is estimated at approximately NAf 15 million.
 This amount covers the replacement of NAf coins and banknotes currently in circulation and the production of the supply needed for the next four years.
-The CBCS will bear these costs.
+The CBCS bears these costs.

 For more information please contact the CBCS Corporate Communications Department at [email protected]